Dantara/C-interpreter/README.md

 # C Interpreter

-This repository contains interpreter and pretty printer for a small subset of C language.
+This repository contains interpreter and pretty printer for a C-like language.

+For now, language support:

+- Variables (assignments, reading and writing into console).
+- Data types (int, float, bool, string).
+- If statement.
+- Loops (For and While).
+- Functions (which always should return value).

 This application build on Haskell programming language and relies on combination of [Alex](https://hackage.haskell.org/package/alex) and [Happy](https://hackage.haskell.org/package/happy)